Baptiste-Sys32/terax-ai/README.md

 - Local web preview for dev servers and previewable files.
 - AI provider support for OpenAI, Anthropic, Google, xAI, Groq, Cerebras, DeepSeek, Mistral, OpenRouter, OpenAI-compatible endpoints, LM Studio, MLX, and Ollama.

-## Direction

-This fork is not trying to be a tiny terminal with an AI panel bolted on.
-The goal is a focused agentic development environment: open a project, give Codex context, edit, preview, test, commit, and keep the loop inside one app.

 ## Upstream

 Based on Terax by crynta: